 Imports of dogs ranged in the first and second categories

-Imports of dogs raised to defend or shepherd (2nd category), that belongs to the Staffordshire terrier, American Staffordshire terrier, Rottweiler, Tosa races is allowed in France.
+Imports of dogs raised to defend or shepherd (2nd category), that belongs to the Staffordshire terrier, American Staffordshire terrier, Rottweiler, Tosa races are allowed in France.

 Since 2008, you must receive a detention permit by the mayor of your town of residence, in order to own one of these dogs.
 This is what you must do/show to obtain this permit: